VQHieu1012/Playwright-Demo/README.md

 Simple code to extract comments from facebook
 ### How to run

-First, you need to install playwright
+First, you need to install:

 ```
 pip install playwright

 playwright install

+pip install beautifulsoup4
 ```

 Then you need to config acc_pass.py.